lisa-lumos/Java/05-object-oriented-programming.md

 The best practice to create constructors is to have one constructor that takes the most variables, or use super(...), and have other simpler constructors to use it.
 Constructor chaining.

+### Method Overloading vs Overriding
+Method overloading:
+- Have many methods in a class, or overloaded by subclasses, with the same name, but different parameters.
+- Can overload static/instance methods.
+- To the code calling an overloaded method, it looks like a single method can be called, with different sets of arguments.
+- Often referred to as "compile-time polymorphism".

+Method overriding:
+- Defining a method in a child class, that already exists in the parent class, with the same signature (name and arguments).
+The return type can be same as, or a subclass of, the return type in the parent class, or covariant return type
+- Knowns as "runtime polymorphism", or "dynamic method dispatch"
+- Best practice: put `@override` immediately above the method definition.
+Though not required.
+If you do not properly override the method, it will get a compile error. (annotation)
+- Cannot override static methods, constructors, private methods, final methods.
+- Cannot have more restrictive access privileges.
+- Cannot throw a new/broader checked exception.

 ## Composition